 "The Ages of Life - Youth" by Thomas Cole‘Youths For Prophets, Without Sin’ by David Hollywood The Society September 13, 2017 Beauty, Culture, Poetry 4 Comments Youths for Prophets, Without Sin As youths for prophets steer a course, Towards our futures of remorse, We forge a dauntless faith believed, Inspired by deeds not yet bereaved, And age which slows, and grows to show, Wisdom’s what we really sow. _________________________ Sweet forsaken pagan dreams, Of adolescent thoughts and schemes, To live and love exalted themes, Amongst our regal plans supreme, And youthful looks desire esteem, In deeds of destiny’s extreme.
 And as all vanquished knaves and foes, Repute our gloried portent flow, Adroit in vigoured prowessed force, Revered in skills enriched at source, Our inspired hallowed statures growth, Reflects our honoured noble birth.
 As damsels look to see our vigour, Admiring of our charms, and figure, We seek for one true heart to honour, Mindful romanced glance upon her, Enjoined lives’ adventured quests, In search of worshipped passions blessed.
 Elysian sires and fortunes sign, Shows all the futures in our prime, As valiant our faith soars high, Towards ascending stars in sky, And rise ‘Oh Augured Paladin‘, We’re born celestial, without sin.
 But medieval age grows old, Quixotic musings days retold, By phantoms who from pasts emerge, Reminding us of thoughts they purge, While gazing back, our futures vision, Appears amongst our child’s ambition.
 See predestined futures cast, Towards hereafters naïve past, As destiny in fortunes grasp, Erstwhile ambitions faith surpassed, The sumptuous bounty nere to last, Are livings rewards vanished fast.
 We see achievements that were born, From all the things that we have sown, Immortal breathe our life’s obsession, Silhouettes our final lesson, Eternity by fleetings show, That where we start is where we go. _______________________ Experience begins the end, Of understanding all we tend, In medians that culminate, Peripheries inaugurate, In circled spirals that are bound, To saviours, as our lives go round.
 Before the past when life was cast Self Portrait Behold! in painters hand a heart, A brush of love to image art, Revealing rendered skills, imparts, Portraits which percept a craft.
 Interpret then reflections awe, As stared surprise, glares back at who?
 Expressing what the likeness saw, In picture placed opposing you.
 That face anew, You’re double drew, Replaced the fates of both, before!
 Appearance proved which life was true.
 Explanations laminate, In paints preserving acrylate, Replicated twins conflate, Reflections gaze beyond their fate.
 To counter each the lives they’ve shaped.
 And artist dwells wherein they lie, Perceiving reasons with his eye, To show to each, the others reach, Of views depicted in their breach.
 What chronicles predict perchance To understand expressions glance?
 At painted vigoured face, cerise, Complexions canvassed masterpiece.
 Are mirrored not by bloods deceit, But pale ambitions incomplete.
 David Hollywood co-Directed The Bahrain Writer’s Circle and founded and ‘The Colours of Life’ poetry festival in Bahrain , The Gulf, and latterly worked in Antigua, The West Indies upon a variety of poetry in performance events.
 He is the author of an eclectic collection of poems titled ‘Waiting Spaces’ plus co-author of ‘My Beautiful Bahrain’, ‘Poetic Bahrain’, ‘More of My Beautiful Bahrain’, ‘Lonely’ and a variety of further publications.
 He was the in-house poet for ‘Bahrain Confidential Magazine’ and is one of the most widely read poets in The Middle East.
 He is a literary critic for ‘Taj Mahal Review’ plus an essayist on the subject of poetry appreciation.
 There are plans for a new collection of poetry and essays to be released in 2018.
 David has additional responsibility for the teaching of Wine Appreciation Programmes and Themes which he developed for the hospitality industry, and currently lives in his home country of Ireland.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Satyananda Sarangi September 13, 2017 David Sir, greetings!
 Loved the theme and rhyme scheme of each poem.
 Always a delight to read you.
 Regards Reply David Watt September 14, 2017 Well done David!
 These are thought-provoking, complex poems.
 Reply David Hollywood September 16, 2017 Dear Satyananda and David, Many thanks to you both for your comments and appreciations, and I am uplifted to learn they brought some element of enjoyment and interest to you.
 Best of regards.
 Reply Rohini Sunderam September 16, 2017 Wonderful poems, David.
 You go from strength to strength!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.